alttch/myval/README.md

 Myval is not a competitor of Polars.
 Myval is a lightweight Arrow data frame which is focused on data transformation and IPC.

-The data can be converted to Polars and vice-versa with zero-copy:
+Because Arrow has got the standardized data layout, data frames can be converted to Polars and vice-versa with zero-copy:

 ```rust
 let polars_df = polars::frame::DataFrame::from(myval_df);